 MSD has a more than 130-year legacy of saving and improving lives around the world, and we remain committed to doing so.
 We are saddened by the invasion of Ukraine and stand united with the Ukrainian people who face a humanitarian crisis.
 MSD’s hope is for an urgent resolution, and our paramount concerns are the safety and well-being of our employees and ensuring our patients and customers have continued access to our medicines and vaccines.

-- Delivery of molnupiravir to Ukraine through a supply and purchase agreement we have with the government.
+- Delivery of 135,000 courses of molnupiravir to the country through a supply and purchase agreement we have with the government.

 - Commitment of $1 million USD to NGOs, including $300,000 USD to the American Red Cross, delivering urgent assistance to those affected in the region.